 Work culture in Belgium

-Belgium is in the heart of Europe and offers expats a diverse, multicultural working environment, with Belgian business culture largely influenced by Dutch, German and French business structures and etiquette.
+Belgium is in the heart of Europe.
+It offers expats a diverse, multicultural working environment.
+Belgian business culture is largely influenced by Dutch, German and French business structures and etiquette.

-The business environment in Belgium is fast-paced, demanding and aggressive, and the local workforce is known for being skilled, productive and multilingual.
+The business environment in Belgium is fast-paced, demanding and aggressive.
+The local workforce is known for being skilled, productive and multilingual.
 Appearances are important to Belgian businesspeople.
-Expat men and women alike will be expected to dress formally and conservatively for any professional situations.
+Expat men and women alike will be expected to dress formally and conservatively for any professional situation.

 Expats will do well to learn a few phrases in the local languages and keep an open mind towards any new business practices they may encounter.